Spaceflight: Point-to-point

 Point-to-point, or Earth to Earth transportation, is a category of sub-orbital spaceflight in which a spacecraft provides rapid transport between two terrestrial locations.
 A conventional airline route between London and Sydney, a flight that normally lasts over twenty hours, could be traversed in less than one hour.
 While no company offers this type of transportation today, SpaceX has revealed plans to do so as early as the 2020s using Starship.
 Suborbital spaceflight over an intercontinental distance requires a vehicle velocity that is only a little lower than the velocity required to reach low Earth orbit.
 If rockets are used, the size of the rocket relative to the payload is similar to an Intercontinental Ballistic Missile (ICBM).
-Any intercontinental spaceflight has to surmount problems of heating during atmosphere re-entry that are nearly as large as those faced by orbital spaceflight.
+Any intercontinental spaceflight has to surmount problems of heating during atmospheric re-entry that are nearly as large as those faced by orbital spaceflight.

 Orbital

 A minimal orbital spaceflight requires much higher velocities than a minimal sub-orbital flight, and so it is technologically much more challenging to achieve.
 To achieve orbital spaceflight, the tangential velocity around the Earth is as important as altitude.
 In order to perform a stable and lasting flight in space, the spacecraft must reach the minimal orbital speed required for a closed orbit.